JJ-Xie/Heuristics-Longest-Path-Project/README.md

     plot_altering_edges(8, heuristics.all, accuracy)
 ```

+Disclaimer: If the number of vertices and edges inputted are too large, the benchmarking functions may not work or could crash due to the exponential properties of the find_longest_path function that checks answers.

 ## License
 This work is made available under the "GNU General Public License v3.0".
 Please see the file LICENSE in this distribution for license terms.